MSCGamesTom/GEM/README.md

 ## License

-This code is provided under the MIT License:
+This code is provided under the MIT License.